Am I being throttled, and how do I stop it?

 Yes, a VPN can be the cure for internet throttling

 Having your connection throttled isn’t fun.
 It can be really frustrating dealing with tiring loading screens, laggy gameplay, blurry streaming videos, and other issues.
 But, as this guide has shown, you can always do something about it.
-To wit, set up a VPN to stop it.
+To wit, set up a VPN to stop throttling.
 Surfshark VPN can help you enjoy the best speeds and beat throttling once and for all.

 Stop internet throttling with a VPN